 The densely populated U.S. Northeast was cloudy on the evening of February 9, 2013.
 So 30 million potential observers were for the most part unaware of the phenomenon.
 A 1913 report in the Journal of the Royal Astronomical Society of Canada by Clarence Chant, who collected over 100 eye-witness reports of the event, described the scene like this:

-A huge meteor appeared travelling from northwest by west to southeast, which, as it approached, was seen to be in two parts and looked like two bars of flaming material, one following the other.
+A huge meteor appeared traveling from northwest by west to southeast, which, as it approached, was seen to be in two parts and looked like two bars of flaming material, one following the other.
 They were throwing out a constant stream of sparks and after they had passed they shot out balls of fire straight ahead that travelled more rapidly than the main bodies.
 They seemed to pass over slowly and were in sight about five minutes.
 Immediately after their disappearance in the southeast a ball of clear fire, that looked like a big star, passed across the sky in their wake.
 This ball did not have a tail or show sparks of any kind.
 Instead of being yellow like the meteors, it was clear like a star.

 Don Olson of Texas State University and Steve Hutcheon of the Astronomical Association of Queensland, Australia – have studied this phenomenon.
 Sifting through a vast array of archival material, the team discovered seven ship reports, all previously unknown, extending the established track of the procession by an additional thousand miles.
 They reported their results in a 2013 issue of Sky & Telescope magazine.
 Read more about Olson and Hutcheon’s findings here.